 Right on schedule, monarch butterflies are appearing in the Prescott area.
 A number of astute observers report seeing these familiar butterflies returning to their haunts in Watson Woods Riparian Preserve, along the Willow Lake trail system, and in monarch-friendly gardens throughout the community.
-Thanks to Suzanne Yoder for the remarkable video of a monarch laying an egg in her backyard garden, and Cathy Palm-Gessner for sharing with us (watch video by clicking link: Monarch Egg Laying Egg-Prescott, AZ…and see the results below).
+Thanks to Suzanne Yoder for the remarkable video of a monarch laying an egg in her backyard garden, and Cathy Palm-Gessner for sharing the video with us.
 Planting for monarchs, as Suzanne and many others are doing, has led to some recovery of monarch numbers after their dramatic decline over the last few decades due to pesticides and loss of milkweed, a critical food source through all the monarch’s life stages.
-While toxic to most insects and animals, monarchs are able to store the milkweed’s toxins in their exoskeletons and wings, making them undesirable to many predators.
+While toxic to most insects and animals, monarchs are able to store the milkweed’s toxins in their exoskeletons and wings making them undesirable to many predators.

 Migrating monarchs start appearing in numbers in the middle elevation deserts of Arizona (of which the Prescott area is part of) in the spring, with some staying on to breed.
 The migration patterns of monarchs in the Southwest, though, have until recently been a bit of a gray area for the scientific community.
 Thanks to the efforts of Southwest Monarch Study and scores of citizen scientist observers, much has been learned of the complex migration patterns and intertwined monarch populations in our region.